mvysny/mvysny.github.io/_posts/2024-2-29-idea-in-vm.md

 But here's the catch: on AMD+Radeon the performance is sometimes "excellent", often "good" but sometimes the IDEA starts performing sluggish, the CPU skyrockets after every character typed and the performance descends to "mediocre".

-Intel drivers offer excellent experience - the performance was a bit slower than native, but nothing impeding professional work.
+Intel drivers offer "excellent" experience - the performance was a bit slower than native, but nothing impeding professional work.

 ## MacBook Intel